wa-research/ServiceManager/FolderMonitor/README.md

 The folder monitor allows one to create ServiceManager serivices that watch folders and react to file notifications in those folders.

+## Implementation

+The queue watcher has to implement the HandleFile method and process each file it is handed to:

+    public class QueueWatcher : FileWatcherBase
+    {
+        public QueueWatcher(WatcherInfo info) : base(info) { }

+        protected override void HandleFile(string path, string name) {
+            bool delete = true;
+            try {
+                // Do work here with the file
+            } catch (Exception ex) {
+                Log.Error("Could not process file '{0}' ({1})", path, ex.Message);
+                MarkAsError(path);
+                delete = false;
+            }
+            if (delete)
+                MarkAsDeleted(path);
+            else
+                MarkAsProcessed(path);
+        }
+    }

+The override has to call one of Mark* methods:

+MarkAsProcessed - the file will be moved to 'Processed' subfolder MarkAsError - the file will be moved to 'Error' subfolder MarkAsDeleted - the file will be immediately deleted, or be moved to 'Deleted' subfolder if deleteMeansDelete is set to false.

 ## Configuration

 The service configuration file must contain a section with folder monitor definitions.